 - Use dual-factor authentication (DFA) when available.
 Though many find this inconvenient, having DFA prevents accounts from being hijacked simply by email reset.
 This helps prevent many forms of account hijacking and can also alert users of hijack attempts.

 - Do not change your account information based on outside requests.
 There is no legitimate reason to change your account information to that of someone else’s.
 Cash App is not locked by social media settings and anyone that attempts to convince you otherwise is likely attempting to gain access to your information.
 Be cautious.

 - Do not click on links and verify who you’re conversing with.
 If you are having an unusual conversation with someone on social media and they attempt to solicit money or account information, question this and give them a phone call.
 Talk to your friends live, ask questions, be skeptical, and do not click on links as they may be directing you to a malicious webpage.
 Online, anyone can be anyone else.
 Trust, but verify.
 If the money transfer application has a security pin feature that requires PIN entry before authorizing a transfer, use it!

 - Search Online – Before contacting the social media account promoting the “investment,” search online for their username and phone number.
 You might find other victims have posted complaints and other information.

 - Prepaid Debit Cards = Cash – Remember to treat prepaid debit cards as if they were cash.
-Anyone with the card number and pin will be able to withdraw the money.
+Anyone with a card number and pin will be able to withdraw the money.
 If you wouldn’t give a stranger cash then don’t give them the account information.

 - Trust Your Instincts – If it sounds too good to be true it most likely is.
 Users should trust their instincts and use common sense when trying to supplement their income.
-Get rich quick schemes rarely have the payback they promise.
+Get-rich-quick schemes rarely have the payback they promise.